 Eiderdown, The Eider Duck & The Sanctuary Farmer

-Eiderdown, or eider down, comes from the Eider Duck, a large migratory sea duck.
+Eiderdown, or eider down, comes from the Common Eider Duck, a large migratory sea duck.
 Eiderdown is exceptionally soft and has insulating properties superior to any other down.
-The eiderdown used in our luxury duvets and pillows comes from Iceland, in special sanctuaries where the eider ducks can safely rest and nest during their annual migration.
+The eiderdown used in our eiderdown duvets and eiderdown pillows comes primarily from Canada, in special sanctuaries located on islands in the St. Lawrence Estuary, where the eider ducks can safely rest and nest during their annual migration.

 The female eider duck plucks down from her breast to line her nest and cover

-between wild eider duck and farmer has existed for generations and helps
+between wild eider duck and guardian has existed for generations and helps

 insure the continued existence of a beautiful rare bird and a valuable resource.

-Eiderdown, when used in comforters (or duvets) and pillows, tests at approximately 700
+The Eiderdown used in our comforters (or duvets) and pillows is the finest available, anywhere in the world.
+It tests at approximately 700

 fill power.
 Yet, due to the "hooks" in the eiderdown cluster it has a